Cao Cao Mausoleum: Historical background

 Cao Cao (155–220 CE) was a warlord and politician who rose to prominence towards the end of the Han dynasty (c.
 184–220 CE) and became the de facto head of government in China during that period.
 In 216 CE, he received the title of a vassal king – King of Wei (魏王) – from Emperor Xian, the figurehead Han emperor whom he controlled.
 Through his military conquests, he laid the foundation for what was to become the state of Cao Wei (220–266 CE), which was established by his son and successor, Cao Pi.
 Cao Cao died in 220 CE in Luoyang at the age of 65 and was posthumously honoured as "King Wu" (武王; literally "martial king") by Emperor Xian.

-The location of Cao Cao's tomb has been a mystery over the centuries.
 According to his official biography in the Records of the Three Kingdoms (Sanguozhi), he was interred in the Gaoling (高陵; literally "high mausoleum") about one month after his death.
-However, he was also believed to be buried elsewhere.
-Other purported burial sites of Cao Cao include: Xu (許; present-day Xuchang, Henan), the capital of the Han dynasty at the time; beneath the Zhang River; below the Bronze Sparrow Platform, a terrace in Ye (in present-day Handan, Hebei), the capital of Cao Cao's vassal kingdom.
+Before he died, Cao Cao left directions that he was to be buried near the tomb of the ancient minister Ximen Bao, and that no valuables, gold, or jade were to be put into his tomb, nor should it be marked by mounds or trees, in accordance with his own sumptuary laws published in 205 against the elaborate burial customs of the Later Han.
+However, Cao Cao's mausoleum did have structures above ground at one point, as his son Cao Pi had reportedly shamed Yu Jin by depicting the general's surrender on the walls of the masouleum complex.
+In 222, as Cao Pi made preparations for his own burial, he decreed that the structures at Gaoling be destroyed so that dynastic worship would be carried at a single ancestral temple near his own capital of Luoyang.
+Cao Cao's wife the Empress Dowager Bian was recorded to be buried with Cao Cao in Gaoling when she died in 230.

+The location of Gaoling remained known through the Tang and Song dynasties, as Emperor Taizong of Tang (598–649) made sacrifices at Gaoling while campaigning against Goguryeo in 645, and Emperor Taizu of Song (927–976) set up guards at ancient tombs including Gaoling in 963.

-Another legend, which originated in the Northern Song dynasty (960–1127) and was popularised by the works of Luo Guanzhong, Pu Songling and others in later periods, says that Cao Cao had 72 tombs constructed to serve as decoys and protection against grave robbers.
+During the Song dynasty, however, another tradition began to take hold alleging that Cao Cao had 72 tombs constructed to serve as decoys and protection against grave robbers.
+This legend was popularised by authors in later periods, including Luo Guanzhong's Romance of the Three Kingdoms, one of the Four Classic Chinese Novels, where Cao Cao looms large as the novel's cunning antagonist.
+Over time, the whereabouts of the historical Gaoling became lost.
 The Northern Dynasty Tombs in Ci County, Handan, Hebei were initially believed to be the 72 tombs, but archaeologists later confirmed that they belonged to the imperial families of the Eastern Wei and Northern Qi dynasties and have nothing to do with Cao Cao.